ZATYGOLD/Advanced-Settings-Pro/README.md

 ## Version History

+### 0.7.0

+- Added a Custom option to Settlement Limit with individual Antiquity, Exploration, and Modern limits, each adjustable from 1 to 50
+- The per-age settlement limits follow the curated Less, Default, and More values, and editing one switches the Settlement Limit to Custom automatically
+- Renamed the Natural Wonders count option None to Disabled and moved the setting to Map Settings
+- The Natural Wonders count and the per-wonder Selection toggles now stay in sync: Disabled turns every wonder off, leaving Disabled turns them back on, disabling every wonder sets the count to Disabled, and a selection too small for the chosen count is reset
+- Added a mod conflict guard: a main menu panel lists enabled conflicting mods with a one-click disable, and conflicts are also disabled automatically when starting, loading, or joining a game

 ### 0.6.1

 - Added Natural Wonder Settings and Natural Wonder Selection categories: a wonder count setting plus per-wonder Enabled/Disabled toggles for full control over which natural wonders can appear